abramjopaul/research-lab/README.md

 # research-lab
-Identification of Disinformation types in LLMs
+Identification of Disinformation types using LLMs